 Carol Chiodo, Ph.D.

-She currently serves as chair of the Student Engagement Committee for the Board of Yale Graduate School Alumni Association, as a member of the advisory board of The Harvard Library Bulletin, and on the external advisory board of the Research Center for the Humanities at Aston University in Birmingham, UK.
+She serves as chair of the Student Engagement Committee for the Board of Yale Graduate School Alumni Association, an advisory board member of The Harvard Library Bulletin, and a member of the external advisory board of the Research Center for the Humanities at Aston University in Birmingham, UK.
 In 2024, she joined the advisory board of the new open access journal, Computational Humanities Research published by Cambridge University Press.
 She has served for over a decade as a member of the Scientific Committee for the European Summer University in Digital Humanities.
 More recently, she is a contributor to the Ethical Stewardship Planning Group convened by the Getty Research Institute.

 She received her Ph.D. in Italian Language and Literature from Yale University.